By Tarell Alvin McCraney

 Anthony Justin "AJ" James

-Malik James he/him is a second-year M.F.A. candidate at David Geffen School of Drama at Yale, where he has been seen in Blood Wedding.
+Malik James is a third-year M.F.A. candidate at David Geffen School of Drama at Yale, where he has been seen in Blood Wedding.
 He holds a B.F.A. in acting from Texas State University, where he performed in The Harvest, The Importance of Being Earnest, We Are Proud to Present…, and The Crucible.
-Choir Boy is Malik’s professional debut. maliktjames.com
+He made his professional debut in Choir Boy at Yale Rep last season. maliktjames.com

 Aaron James McKenzie